-Table 3-1 Parameters in the Plugins properties file
+Table 3-1 Parameters in the Plugins.properties file

-Parameters in the Plugins.properties file Property name Description protect.plugins.directory The directory under which all Symantec Data Loss Prevention plug-ins are installed. com. symantec. dlpx. flex response.
-Plugin. plugins A comma-separated list of JAR files (or JAR titles) to be loaded in the Server FlexResponse plug-in container.
+Table 3-1 Tarameters in the riughts.properties the Property name Description protect.plugins.directory The directory under which all Symantec Data Loss Prevention plug-ins are installed. com.symantec.dlpx.flexresponse.Plugin.plugins A comma-separated list of JAR files (or JAR titles) to be loaded in the Server FlexResponse plug-in container.
 Each plug-in in this list will correspond to a response rule action in the Enforce Server administration console.
 The container in which your JAR file is deployed includes all of the public JRE classes provided by the JVM installed with Symantec Data Loss Prevention.
 The container also includes all of the FlexResponse API classes described in this document (classes in the com.symantec.dlpx package hierarchy).
 Your FlexResponse plug-in code may have dependencies on other JAR files that are not provided by the plug-in container.
 Place any external JAR files that you require in the \plugins directory of the Enforce Server where the FlexResponse plug-in is deployed.
 Then reference the JAR in this property. com.vontu.enforce.incidentresponseaction.
 IncidentResponseActionInvocationService. maximum-incident-batch-size The maximum number of incidents that can be selected from the incident list report for one Server FlexResponse Smart Response rule invocation.
 The default is 100.
 In this release, the maximum value of this parameter cannot exceed 1000. com.vontu.enforce.incidentresponseaction.
-IncidentResponseActionInvocationService.
-Do not change the value of this parameter.
-This parameter is reserved for development and debugging. keep-alive-time Use the timeout property in the individual plug-in properties file to set the timeout for the execution threads for your plug-in.
+IncidentResponseActionInvocationService. keep-alive-time Do not change the value of this parameter.
+This parameter is reserved for development and debugging.
+Use the timeout property in the individual plug-in properties file to set the timeout for the execution threads for your plug-in.

-Table 3-1 Parameters in the Pluging nronerties file (continued) Table 2-1 rafailleters iii tiie FIURIIIS .bi obei ties IIIE (COIILIIIueu)
+Table 3-1 Parameters in the · Plugins prope erties file (continued)

 Property name Description com.vontu.enforce.incidentresponseaction.
-IncidentResponseActionInvocationService.
-The execution thread timeout for the serial thread executor (global). serial-timeout See the is-serialized property in the individual plug-in property file for details.
+The execution thread timeout for the serial thread executor (global).
+Incident Response Action Invocation Service.
+See the is-serialized property in the individual plug-in propert file for details. serial-timeout